shreyanshk/boottorrent/boottorrent/assets/skel/README.rst

     | type: int, required, default: 9091
     | The port where Transmission will provide it's WebUI and API.

-* dht_enabled
-    | type: boolean, required, default: false
-    | Distributed Hash Table (DHT) can be enabled if it is not possible to enable Opentracker as a tracker.
-Though, Opentracker is recommended.
-    | Seed/Peer discovery via DHT can be slow or might not work at all.

 * lpd_enabled
     | type: boolean, required, default: false
     | Local Peer Discovery (LPD) can be enabled if it is not possible to enable Opentracker as a tracker.
 Though, Opentracker is recommended.